Our Believe in Better program is Azura’s commitment - from all its employees - to help the less fortunate find a better way of living.

 What projects are we doing or looking at?

-Providing solar power to an orphanage in Borno State.
-We are supporting the North Eastern Children’s Trust who have set up an amazing facility in Maiduguri to help educate and support 1,000 orphans who have been displaced from the troubles in Borno State.
-The solar power is already providing electricity to a vocational centre and administration block with further buildings to be powered by the equipment funded by BiB.
+Providing solar power for an orphanage in Borno State.
+We are supporting the North Eastern Children’s Trust who have set up an amazing learning centre facility in Maiduguri to help educate and support over time more than 1,000 orphans who have been displaced from the troubles in Borno State.
+The 8.6kWp solar equipment, which is already providing electricity to a vocational centre and administration block, is saving the facility substantial money in fuel costs and of course providing consistent and reliable power so that the children can benefit from having access to light and power at all times.

 Providing support to under-privileged children through a football-for-developmental program, managed by YEDI (Youth Empowerment and Development Initiative), that was developed more than 10 years ago in Southern Africa to reduce HIV prevalence rates and stigma.
 We are currently undertaking a feasibility study to launch the program in Edo State and are very excited about the prospect of working with YEDI on this initiative.

-Other projects that are being considered by BiB include a health program, upgrade of primary school with a strong emphasis on world class teaching and a conservation project.
+Other projects that are being considered by BiB include a health and eye clinic program and upgrade of primary school in Edo State with a strong emphasis on world class teaching.